yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                            NOTE: You can enter an RMC with no accounts selected in the picklist.
 The calculation will start from 0.0.
 This is a way to create a reusable row constant for use in other rows - e.g. RMC: + 0.22 for a 22% tax rate.
-NOTE: As soon as you enable this, then the following UOR, FMC, Format as %, Multiply by 100 would also trigger for the row...
+NOTE: As soon as you enable this, then the following UOR, FMC, Format as %, Multiply by 100 options will trigger for this row...

                            WARNING: You can use both average by, and RMC.
 This could cause strange results!